Confidence interval: Common misunderstandings

 Instead, the 95% confidence level means that if we took 100 such samples, we would expect the true population mean to lie within approximately 95 of the calculated intervals.

+Example of overlapping confidence intervals where the difference is still significant.
+The figure on the left shows 95% CIs for the group means, while the figure on the right shows 95% CIs for the difference between the means.
+In case 1, the two groups are statistically significantly different at the 5% level.
+This is also true of case 2, even though the CIs overlap.
+Only in case 3 are the groups not significantly different.

+Interpreting confidence intervals is especially tricky when multiple groups are involved.
+Two common misconceptions are: that two groups are significantly different if their CIs "just touch," and that they differ when one group's CI excludes the other's mean.
+Neither of these is true in general, but even experienced researchers often make these mistakes.

 Comparison with prediction intervals

 A confidence interval is used to estimate a population parameter, such as the mean.
 For example, the expected value of a fair six-sided die is 3.5.
 Based on repeated sampling, after computing many 95% confidence intervals, roughly 95% of them will contain 3.5 (and the width of the confidence interval shrinks with sample size).

 A prediction interval, on the other hand, provides a range within which a future individual observation is expected to fall with a certain probability.
 In the case of a single roll of a fair six-sided die, an exact 95% prediction interval does not exist.
 However, there are exact 95% prediction intervals for rolling a twenty-sided die.
 One such interval is $[1, 19]$, since 95% of the time the roll will result in a 19 or less, and the remaining 5% will result in a 20.

 The key distinction is that confidence intervals quantify uncertainty in estimating parameters, while prediction intervals quantify uncertainty in forecasting future observations.